dembart/intro-to-materials-informatics/README.md

 - [CHGNet](https://chgnet.lbl.gov/) - a pretrained universal neural network potential for charge-informed atomistic modeling.
 - [M3GNet](https://matgl.ai/#m3gnet) - a universal graph deep learning interatomic potential for the periodic table.
 Note: this potential is trained on a smaller dataset.

 ### Acknowledgement

-We would like to thank [Andrey Geondzhian](https://github.com/geonda) for giving a talk on neural networks for materials science.
+We would like to thank:
+- [Andrey Geondzhian](https://github.com/geonda) for giving a talk on neural networks for materials science (Oct.
+2024)
+- [Innokentiy Humonen](https://github.com/IHumonen) for giving a talk on equivariant graph neural networks for materials science (Oct.
+2024)

 ### Typos, mistakes, suggestions, comments